 Stipulation and Order for Judgement in Superior Court of California Case No. 12908, City of Los Angeles vs. County of Inyo: This Stipulation and order relates to lands inside the Basin, but outside the jurisdiction of GSA and GSP.
 The City of Los Angeles and County of Inyo have entered into an agreement (LTWA) concerning Los Angeles's water and land management activities within Inyo County.
 The LTWA settled litigation between the Los Angeles and Inyo County through a stipulated order under the jurisdiction of the California Superior Court.
 Approximately two-thirds of the groundwater extraction within the basin is regulated by the LTWA and not subject to this GSP.
 The LTWA regulates Los Angeles's groundwater pumping to avoid overdraft, protect groundwater dependent ecosystems, and non LADWP wells.
 The LTWA also has provisions for maintaining irrigated lands within the Inyo County portion of the basin, mitigating negative impacts of Los Angeles's pumping, monitoring hydrologic and ecologic conditions, and resolving disputes between the parties.
 The LTWA also contains provisions for an annual audit of Los Angeles's groundwater pumping and water use on Los Angeles's land in the Bishop area to satisfy a Court order ("Hillside Decree").
 The decree prohibits Los Angeles from exporting groundwater from the Bishop Area.
-Although this GSP does not regulate Los Angeles's groundwater extraction, because Los Angeles is the principal water rights holder and groundwater extractor in the basin, its activities are necessarily considered in the basin-wide water budget and conceptual model contained in this GSP.
+Although this GSP does not regulate Los Angeles' groundwater extraction, because Los Angeles is the principal water rights holder and groundwater extractor in the basin, its activities are necessarily considered in the basin-wide water budget and conceptual model contained in this GSP.
+While SGMA exempts the pumping managed pursuant to the LTWA from regulation, this GSP contemplates its monitoring program will detect cross-boundary impacts on the nonadjudicated areas from LADWP's pumping activities and will allow the OVGA to coordinate with LADWP in mitigating any such effects, and/or with the LTWA parties to help enforce relevant LTWA provisions that protect the environment and private well owners in a manner consistent with this GSP.